7 Major Differences between English and Chinese

 English emphasizes the structure of sentences, while Chinese focuses on the meaning.

-In English, it is very common to see one long sentence with long modifiers including pronouns like “we”, “she”, “they” in addition to “that” and “which”, to avoid recurrences.
+In English, it is very common to see one long sentence with long modifiers including pronouns like “we”, “she”, and “they” in addition to “that” and “which”, to avoid recurrences.
 The sentence may be long and complicated, but it is still clear enough to understand.
 In Chinese, the situation is very different, where a long sentence in Chinese would be very complicated and extremely difficult to understand.
 Therefore, in Chinese, we can only find short sentences or long sentences divided into short phrases separated by commas.

 To conclude, we can say: English sentences are usually long, and Chinese sentences are usually short.
 When learning Chinese, you should “Get the meaning, forget the words”.
 Let’s look at some examples here: